ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ## Configure the staging ClusterIssuer

-When we install cert-manager, it creates some custom resource definitions (CRDs) to configure various aspects of the certificate request process, two of which are the `Issuer` or `ClusterIssuer`.
-Those resources represent certificate authorities (CAs) so this is the resource that will issue our cluster the certificate.
+When we install cert-manager, it creates some custom resource definitions (CRDs) that we will use to configure various aspects of the certificate request process, two of which are the `Issuer` or `ClusterIssuer`.
+Those resources represent certificate authorities (CAs) so this is the resource that will issue our cluster the TLS certificates.

-Both resources are pretty much identical, with the only difference being that one, the `Issuer` is namespace scoped, while the other `ClusterIssuer` is global, so if you use the issuer and need a certificate for services in multiple namespaces, you need to deploy multiple `Issuer`s while with the `ClusterIssuer` one resource suffice for the whole cluster.
-I've picked the `ClusterIssuer` one.
+Both resources are pretty much identical, with the only difference being that the `Issuer` is namespace scoped, while the other `ClusterIssuer` is global, so if you use the issuer and need a certificate for services in multiple namespaces, you need to deploy multiple `Issuer`s while with the `ClusterIssuer` one resource suffice for the whole cluster.
+For my homelab I've picked the `ClusterIssuer` one.

-On The `ClusterIssuer` we have to configure Let's Encrypt DNS-01 challenge and point the resource to the secret created earlier used to authenticate towards the Cloudflare API.
+On the `ClusterIssuer` we have to configure Let's Encrypt DNS-01 challenge and point the resource to the secret created earlier used to authenticate towards the Cloudflare API.

-Due to the strict rate limiting applied by the Let's Encrypt production services, it's a good idea to start using their staging APIs and then, when everything works as expected, create the production `ClusterIssuer` and use that one.
+Due to the strict rate limiting applied by the Let's Encrypt production APIs, it's a good idea to use their staging APIs first and then, only when everything works correctly, we can then create another `ClusterIssuer` and target Let's Encrypt production APIs.

- let's see here below what the configuration looks like:
+Let's see here below what the configuration looks like:

 1. Create a file file called `clusterissuer-staging.yml` and paste the following manifest into it: